nasa/mmt/README.md

 In order for the collection preview to run in MMT, you will need to run a local instance of graphdb and graphql.
 Here are the steps:

 #### Graph DB
+Go into directory 'graph-db' in CMR, start the server with:

     docker run -it -p 8182:8182 tinkerpop/gremlin-server conf/gremlin-server-rest-modern.yaml

 (That will bring up a local instance of graphdb)